 Fresh herbs and spices contain many antioxidants and they are anti-carcinogenic.
 Try ground cloves and cinnamon, as well as turmeric, oregano, garlic and ginger.
 It is best to avoid powdered options as they have fewer health benefits.

 Organic and raw nuts such as walnuts, hazelnuts and pecans are highly antioxidant, plus they can boost your heart health.
 Peanuts are best avoided (due to pesticides and carcinogenic mold).

 Organic, loose leaf green teas such as matcha or tulsi teas are great too.
 Remember that not all green teas are good; some processed green tea brands can contain very few antioxidants and some tea bags are contaminated with fluoride or contain hazardous plastics.

 MediMush insists that it is very important to maintain a healthy diet and lifestyle, as poor habits in these areas encourage free radicals and cause a lot of damage.

 Free radicals from sugar can cause liver inflammation, and grains convert into sugar, so removing them from your diet will mean you need less of an antioxidant intake and boost the function of the ones already present.

 Exercising and managing your stress levels are also good ways to reduce inflammation and low immunity caused by free radicals.
 It goes without saying that smoking is a bad idea, as it forms free radicals and ages you.
 It is also important to get plenty of sleep (6-8 hours per night is thought to be sufficient).

-Aside from promoting healthy diet and lifestyle, MediMush provide a range of antioxidant supplements for those that don’t have the time or inclination to facilitate an organised diet.
+Aside from promoting a healthy diet and lifestyle, MediMush provides a range of antioxidant supplements for those that don’t have the time or inclination to facilitate an organised diet.
 Feel free to talk to us any time about our products and how they can help you to boost your health permanently!